Skip to content

 How do I know if my payroll tax withholding is correct?

-To know if your payroll tax withholding is correct, compare amounts on pay stubs and W‑2 forms to the expected tax liability.
-The IRS Tax Withholding Estimator, or an IRS-provided tool, Paycheck Checkup, also helps confirm if your withholding amount is accurate.
-Review your withholding annually or after major life or income changes, and update it using Form W‑4 when necessary to avoid payroll fraud.
+To know if your payroll tax withholding is correct, compare amounts on pay stubs and W-2 forms to the expected tax liability.
+The IRS Tax Withholding Estimator, or the IRS-provided Paycheck Checkup tool, also confirms whether your withholding amount is accurate.
+Review your withholding annually or after major life or income changes, and update it using Form W-4 when needed to avoid payroll fraud.

 Robbin Schuchmann